Fifth Crusade: In Iberia and the Levant

-The situation in the Holy Land
+Situation in the Holy Land

 Saladin had died in 1193 and was succeeded in most of his domain by his brother al-Adil, who was the patriarch of all successive Ayyubid sultans of Egypt.
 Saladin's son az-Zahir Ghazi retained his leadership in Aleppo.
 An exceptionally low Nile River resulted in a failure of the crops in 1201–1202, and famine and pestilence ensued.
 People abandoned themselves to atrocious practices, habitually resorting to cannibalism.
 Violent earthquakes, felt as far away as Syria and Armenia, devastated whole cities, and increased the general misery.

 After naval raids on Rosetta in 1204 and Damietta in 1211, the chief concern of al-Adil was Egypt.
 He was willing to make concessions to avoid war, and favoured the Italian maritime states of Venice and Pisa, both for trading reasons and to preclude them from supporting further crusades.
 Most of his reign was conducted under truces with the Christians, and he constructed a new fortress at Mount Tabor, to buttress the defenses of Jerusalem and Damascus.
 Most of his conflicts in Syria were with the Knights Hospitaller at Krak des Chevaliers or with Bohemond IV of Antioch, and were dealt with by his nephew az-Zahir Ghazi.
 Only once, in 1207, did he directly confront the Crusaders, capturing al-Qualai'ah, besieging Krak des Chevaliers and advancing to Tripoli, before accepting an indemnity from Bohemond IV in exchange for peace.

 Az-Zahir maintained an alliance with both Antioch and Kaykaus I, the Seljuk sultan of Rûm, to check the influence of Leo I of Armenia, as well as to keep his options open to challenge his uncle.
 Az-Zahir died in 1216, leaving as his successor al-Aziz Muhammad, his 3-year-old son, whose mother was Dayfa Khatun, al-Adil's daughter.
 Saladin's eldest son, al-Afdal, emerged to make a bid for Aleppo, enlisting the help of Kaykaus I, who also had designs on the region.
 In 1218, al-Afdal and Kaykaus invaded Aleppo and advanced on the capital.
 The situation was resolved when al-Ashraf, al-Adil's third son, routed the Seljuk army, which remained a menace until the death of Kaykaus in 1220.
-Given the Crusaders’ Egyptian plan, these diversions were useful in stretching the resources of the sultanate that controlled the Levant with an uneasy cooperation.
+Given the Crusaders' Egyptian plan, these diversions were useful in stretching the resources of the sultanate that controlled the Levant with an uneasy cooperation.